 POLST first became personal to me when my father experienced a medical emergency just before his 80th birthday.
 As part of his recovery, he was temporarily admitted to a skilled nursing facility, during which time we were repeatedly asked about his POLST Form.
 We weren't very informed about POLST, so the usual questions arose — is POLST the same thing as an advance directive?
 Why do we need to fill one out?
 Is it mandatory?
 We did fill one out with him and his care team at the nursing facility, but after he was discharged, we had his primary care provider review it with us, in order to make appropriate revisions, when there was time for more conversation.
 Walking through this whole process, and having initially been broached about the POLST Form under somewhat stressful circumstances, I became very interested in POLST as a process, its history, its current state, and future.
 Viewing it as an important but underappreciated process, I sought to learn more about POLST, first volunteering at the Oregon POLST Registry, then working for the Oregon POLST Registry, and later, joining the staff at the National POLST Paradigm.
 It is my hope that fewer people will learn about POLST under emergency circumstances, and that, instead, the public will come to appreciate POLST and advance care planning in general as a normal thing everyone does.

 I have broad experience in web and multimedia development, graphic design, technical project coordination, and clinical, basic science and emergency medicine research.
-In addition, I've worked for many years as a web content coordinator and web manager within an academic medical setting developer, primarily for Oregon Health & Science University.
-I worked for the Oregon POLST Registry as a Technical Research Coordinator, aiding operations and coordinating improvements to the current ePOLST pilot in Oregon, before joining the National POLST Paradigm Office.
+In addition, I've worked for many years as a web content coordinator and web manager within an academic medical setting, as well as other business settings.
+I worked for the Oregon POLST Registry as a Technical Research Coordinator, aiding operations and coordinating improvements to the ePOLST pilot in Oregon, before joining the National POLST Paradigm Office.